View of Edinburgh from The Scotsman // © 2015 The Scotsman Hotel

 There’s also a state-of-the-art spa, where guests can choose from a full menu of treatments, including a massage that incorporates hot Scottish oats.
 Nightly rates begin at around $280.

 Situated on elegant George Street, this stylish hotel is close to enticing restaurants and shops, including luxury department store Harvey Nichols.
-Guests can opt to dine on-site at Tempus Restaurant and Bar, where dishes incorporate locally sourced ingredients and rigorous training and research have yielded theatrical cocktails with names such as “Corpse Reviver #2” and “Flip/Daisy/Fizz.”
+Guests can opt to dine on-site at The Printing Press Bar & Kitchen, where dishes incorporate locally sourced ingredients and rigorous training and research have yielded theatrical cocktails with names such as “Corpse Reviver #2” and “Flip/Daisy/Fizz.”
+Burr & Co coffee shop is a more recent addition.

 Free Wi-Fi access, 24-hour room service and an attentive staff are additional perks.
 Rooms begin at $135, and the hotel offers excellent deals throughout the year — book early to take advantage.